WQON: Sale to Gannon Broadcasting/Y100 is born

 In 1994, the Ditmers, despite having acquired a construction permit to raise WQON's power to 50,000 watts and change its frequency, decided to leave the radio business in Crawford County and concentrate on their interests in St. Johns.
 Gannon Broadcasting jumped at the opportunity and agreed to purchase WQON that year.

 Gannon Broadcasting acquired WQON-FM and moved its studios to the WGRY-AM-FM location.
-In a move to take advantage of a strong country format, Gannon Broadcasting Systems requested approval from the FCC to allow WQON-FM and WGRY-FM to switch frequencies and to change 100.1 to 100.3.
+In a move to take advantage of a strong country format, Gannon Broadcasting Systems requested approval from the FCC to allow WQON-FM and WGRY-FM to switch frequencies and to change 100.1 to 100.3 MHz.
 This would permit Gannon Broadcasting Systems to increase from 3,000 to 26,500 watts.
-Then Gannon Broadcasting Systems made improvements to equipment and built a new 1,350 sq. ft. addition to the original WGRY studio to accommodate the 3 stations.
+Then Gannon Broadcasting Systems made improvements to equipment and built a new 1,350 sq. ft. addition to the original WGRY studio to accommodate the three stations.
 In 1995 Gannon Broadcasting made its final move.
-Hiring a high powered engineering firm, Gannon gained approval from the FCC and Canadian Government to increase its power to 60,000 watts with an option to move to a full 100,000 watts making the new Y-100.3 WGRY-FM a real powerhouse.
+Hiring a high–powered engineering firm, Gannon gained approval from the FCC and Canadian Government to increase its power to 60,000 watts with an option to move to a full 100,000 watts making the new Y-100.3 WGRY-FM a real powerhouse.